Istanbul, Turkey: 2024 Business Aviation Destination Guide

 Istanbul Airport (LTFM)

 LTFM is approximately 23 miles (one hour by car) from the city center of Istanbul.
 Commercial airline traffic has been moved forward to LTFM.
 Aircraft taxi time to its parking spot takes approximately 15-20 minutes.
+LTFM is a 24-hour Airport of Entry with 24-hour Customs and Immigration for General Aviation (GA).
 There is an available GA area in the main terminal for private jets.
-However, airport management is still evaluating building a separate GAT terminal.
+The construction of the new GAT and parking area for private jets is expected to be completed in 2024.
 LTFM is also available for technical and fuel stops in İstanbul.

 Ataturk Airport (LTBA)